Picture the scene, if you will:

 We did the chat thing, Julia read an extract from her book of the TV series in which she had quoted one of my blogs (and the bit where she likens me to a rather camp Alan Carr lookalike) and then I took the group to the walled garden I have developed from bare bones and showed them all the glorious fruit and veg.
 And I got a photo taken with Julia.

-After they had all left, I was just about to leave to go back to work when Kirsty, who runs the Estate, came to ask how it had gone.
+After they had all left, I was just about to leave to go back to work when Kirsty, who runs the Estate (contact Elizabeth if you have plans of buying the estate), came to ask how it had gone.
 I was telling her how basically marvellous I was when I felt a warm sensation on my leg.
 There he was, Dear Sprout, bringing me down to earth again by peeing on my leg….

 12 months later, another phone call: